 Inside you will find:

 The Frank Oslislo Visitor Center is currently open daily from 10 a.m. to 5 p.m.
 Beginning November 1st through May 1st, it will be open weekends only from 10 a.m. to 4 p.m.

 Nature hikes are provided weekly by Maryland Conservation Corps members and Maryland Park Service Rangers.
 See the DNR Calendar of Events for program details.

 Merkle ponds open April 1st of every year and close October 1st of every year.
-Please obey sanctuary hours.
+Please obey park hours.

-If you plan to fish, please sign-in at our sign-in box located on the right as you walk up the steps to the visitor center.
-Please obey special fishing guide lines specified on the sign-in sheet and make sure you have your fishing licenses.
+If you plan to fish, please sign-in at our sign-in box located outside of the visitor center.
+Please obey the special fishing guidelines specified on the sign-in sheet and make sure you have your fishing licenses.
 All vehicles should be parked at the visitor center.
-You may then walk to the pond of your choice.
 Special parking arrangements can be made for those with disabilities who have an Access Maryland pass.